LandSandBoat/server/DOCKER.md

 ## How to restart the Server/DB

-The server runs in the "code" service and the database in the "db" service and will likely be named something like `topaz_code_1` similarly the database will be something like `topaz_db_1`.
+The server runs in the "game" service and the database in the "db" service and will likely be named something like `topaz_game_1` similarly the database will be something like `topaz_db_1`.
 To see the names assigned to your services type `docker ps`.
-To restart them you can use the `docker restart` command such as `docker restart topaz_code_1`.
+To restart them you can use the `docker restart` command such as `docker restart topaz_game_1`.

 Alternatively you can stop and start individual services with `docker stop conainer_name` and `docker start container_name` where `container_name` is the container name from the `docker ps` command.
-The run order should be "database" then "code".
+The run order should be "database" then "game".

 ## Connect to server terminal

-If you need to access the terminal on the server you can enter `docker exe -it topaz_code_1 sh` where `topaz_code_1` is the container name from the `docker ps` command.
+If you need to access the terminal on the server you can enter `docker exe -it topaz_game_1 sh` where `topaz_game_1` is the container name from the `docker ps` command.
 To exit type `exit`.

 ## Transfer files to server from local machine

 If you need to transfer files from your local machine to the server you can use the `docker cp` command.
-All code on the server exists in the `/code` directory.
+All code on the server exists in the `/topaz` directory.
 See below for example.
 This is useful for things like updating and testing the lua scripts without needing to restart the server.

-Example copying godmode.lua script from local machine to server (where server name is `topaz_code_1`):
+Example copying godmode.lua script from local machine to server (where server name is `topaz_game_1`):
-`docker cp scripts/commands/godmode.lua topaz_code_1:/code/scripts/commands/godmode.lua`
+`docker cp scripts/commands/godmode.lua topaz_game_1:/topaz/scripts/commands/godmode.lua`